NetSim Academic: NetWork Lab on your Desktop

 Open source simulators use a command line interface and scripting languages.
 Very difficult for unskilled users to use and understand

-2. NetSim academic versions supports a Wide Range of Technologies including the latest in 802.11, 802.15.4, LTE, IOT, MANETs, 802.22, Enhanced TCP etc No experiments in the latest technologies
+2. NetSim academic versions supports a Wide Range of Technologies including the latest in 802.11, 802.15.4, LTE, IoT, MANETs, 802.22, Enhanced TCP etc No experiments in the latest technologies

 3. Painless change as equivalent lab experiments are available in NetSim Using legacy software like OPNET and unable to get upgrades / support